Menu

 • teach strategies for spelling to enable children to become confident and competent spellers.

-Approaches to Handwriting
+Handwriting

-Handwriting begins in the E.Y.F.S with mark-making and patterns.
+Handwriting begins in the EYFS with mark-making and patterns.
 All pupils are given access to a wide range of writing tools and mediums to practise the early fine motor skills.
-The needs of left handed children, or those with physical difficulties are also taken into consideration and where necessary accommodated with resources or specific intervention.
+The needs of left-handed children, or those with physical difficulties are also taken into consideration and where necessary accommodated with resources or specific intervention.

 The whole school follows the Kinetic Letters approach, which develops four strands of handwriting: Making Bodies Stronger; Learning the Letters; Holding the Pencil; and Flow and Fluency.